 Bay Beach offers free parking and admission and only charges 25 cents per ticket, with most rides being under 4 tickets to ride.
 Plus, there are attractions for all ages.
 At 1 year old, my son was able to go on 3 rides.

-Your best bet for an enjoyable day at the Park is on a Thursday or during the edge months in May and September while crowds are low.
+Your best bet for an enjoyable day at the Park while in Green Bay with kids is on a Thursday or during the edge months in May and September while crowds are low.

 Bay Beach Wildlife Sanctuary